Academic Policies & Procedures: A through D

 What is the time limitation for a change of grade?

 If one of the circumstances above applies, a grade may be changed within one regular (Spring or Fall) semester after the term in which the course was taken.

 How do I change my major?

 During their academic careers here at Stevens, some students find that their interests and goals have changed.
 It is possible to change one's major at any time.
-Students wishing to do so should meet with one of the Deans in the Office of Undergraduate Academics to discuss the procedure most appropriate for their situation.
+Students wishing to do so should meet with someone in the Office of Undergraduate Academics to discuss the procedure most appropriate for their situation.
 The steps necessary to make a change will vary depending on the original major, the new choice of major, and the number of terms/courses the student has completed.
 If a Study Plan has already been filed for the original major (or should have been filed), a new Study Plan reflecting the new major will need to be submitted.

 What is Cooperative Education?

 For a complete description of the Co-op program, please visit the Stevens Cooperative Education web site.